+1. Develop a plan for collaborating with others to design a computational artifact

+Activity Guide, page 1: There should be a reasonable plan for managing disagreement under "Decision Making".

+2. Describe the target users for a computational artifact

+As students share their user groups at the end of the main activity, the descriptions should include enough specificity and detail to later identity a common set of needs among the group members.

-Warm Up (10 min) Apps Created by Students Activity (45 min) What's in an App?
-Team Contract Brainstorming Wrap Up (5 min) Planning for Research
+Apps Created by Students Activity (45 min)

+What's in an App?
+Team Contract Brainstorming

+Wrap Up (5 min) Planning for Research

-• Identify ways in which apps can effect social change
+- Develop a plan for collaborating with others to design a computational artifact - Describe the target users for a computational artifact

-Assign teams of 4-5, ideally based on similar interest in an app topic Print one copy per team of App Design Kickoff - Activity Guide Choose 1-3 of the apps from Example Apps for Good - Teacher Resource to share with the class Arrange classroom seating for pre-selected teams of 4-5 students Put out sticky notes for each team
+Assign teams of 4-5, ideally based on similar interest in an app topic

+Print one copy per team of th activity guide Choose 1-3 of the apps from the example apps to share with the class

+Arrange classroom seating for pre-selected teams of 4-5 students

+Put out sticky notes for each team